Saint-Pierre-les-Becquets: History

 The area where Saint-Pierre-les-Becquets now stands was originally inhabited by the First Nations peoples.
 The first European to arrive in the area was Jacques Cartier in 1535.
 The village was founded in 1847 and was originally named Saint-Pierre-de-Becquets, in honour of the Saint Pierre River which flows through the area and to Romain Becquet.
 It was officially incorporated as a municipality in 1855.

 The village is home to several historic buildings and landmarks, including the 19th-century Église de Saint-Pierre-les-Becquets, which was designed by architect Victor Bourgeau and is a National Historic Site of Canada.

 In addition to its historical and cultural attractions, Saint-Pierre-les-Becquets is also known for its outdoor recreation opportunities.
 The village is located close to the Saint Lawrence River, which is used for boating, fishing, and other water sports.
 The area is also home to several parks and nature reserves, including the Rivière-Gentilly Regional Park, which features hiking and biking trails, picnic areas, and campsites.

 Saint-Pierre-les-Becquets is a predominantly French-speaking community, and many residents are involved in agriculture and other rural industries.
 The village is home to several local businesses, including a hardware store, a grocery store, and a pharmacy, as well as a community centre and a library.

 Demographics

 In the 2021 Canadian census conducted by Statistics Canada, Saint-Pierre-les-Becquets had a population of 1,183 living in 533 of its 627 total private dwellings, a change of from its 2016 population of 1,137.
 With a land area of 48.14 km2, it had a population density of in 2021.

 Notable people

 Jean-Guy Paré, former National Assembly of Quebec member for Lotbinière, served as mayor from 2008 to 2013.

+Julien Dubuque was born on January 10, 1762, in the area now known as Saint-Pierre-les-Becquets.
+He was a French-Canadian fur trader and lead miner who became the first permanent European settler in Iowa founding the town of Dubuque.